aruncs31s/Notes_Old/Btech/S6/VLSI/VLSI Module 1.md

 *FPGAs are often used in limited (low) quantity production of custom-made products, and in research and development, where the higher cost of individual FPGAs is not as important, and where creating and manufacturing a custom circuit wouldn't be feasible.*

+- FPGA Will contain CLB(Configurable Logic Blocks)

+> [!NOTE] CLB
+> Configurable Logic Blocks will be consist of 4 componets
+> Contents

 #applications
 1. telecommunications
 2. automotive